tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/05-Stu_Ice_Breakers_on_Request/README.md

 7. Decipher the JSON data, and identify an interesting fact/joke to share with the class.
 Write it down to tell the class during the activity review.

-8. Select an element from the JSON and store into a new variable.
+8. Select an element from the JSON and store it into a new variable.
 Hint: JSON attribute names are like keys in dictionaries (i.e. `response_content.fact` or `response_content.joke`).

 ### Challenge